dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 	- HE Ticket(s): HE-900
 	- Vendor Ticket(s): XSS-5619, XSS-5573, XSS-5664
 	- Update: [[2024/09/17]]
-		- Per #cts-anthony. the ghost BT seems to be resolved
+		- Per #cts-anthony. the ghost BT seems to be resolved.
+But now getting connections issues
+		- Put in XSS-5977 waiting on response.
+NS
 	- Update: [[Sep 3rd, 2024]]
 		- Patch is not resolving the issue.
 We have seen 3 additional instances.
 No calls to support over the weekend.
 We are going continue to test for a few more days
 		- The new #firmware NA2.2 requires a new config and new param BTC for new timer.
 Apply with BY config.